Home | email

 Position/Fingering Charts for Trombone, Trumpet, Euphonium (Baritione), Tuba, and Horn

-Not Your Average Chart - Please take a look!
+Not Your Average Chart

 I keep this chart right on the stand with students that are not intimately familiar with the layout of the instrument.
 I constantly point to the chart to show them how what they are playing relates to "the lay of the land".
 If they play a lip setting too high, I show them on the chart what note they accidentally played, and how the real note is lower.
 I show them how lip slurs work by singing the slur and pointing to the chart.
 For beginners, I circle the first few notes of the Bb scale, so they can see the notes they have learned in relation to the whole instrument.